Mervyn Stutter’s Pick of The Fringe: Pleasance Courtyard, Edinburgh, 2013

 The first of the live shows saw actor Will Poulter being interviewed and the evening, like the podcast was very educational, informative, funny and entertaining.
 Goldstein brought all his stand-up experience and clearly his love of films, quickly identifying key scenes and witty facts about the chosen film when required.
 After the success of the first live show, I was delighted that the podcast has become a regular live event at the NFT.
 I have since attended another one in February 2019 with guest Lolly Adefope and the End of the Decade Christmas Special with guest Nish Kumar in December 2019.

 I listen to the podcast regularly and I really hope that Goldstein can continue to produce it live at the NFT (or elsewhere) at regular intervals with a different guest as this was a very enjoyable hour watching one of my favourite comedians talking about one of my favourite subjects.

 Goldstein made a welcome return to Always Be Comedy for the club’s first show of the new decade in January 2020 with new Work in Progress material.
 He enthusiastic, frank, direct and fearless with expressing stories about trying to find love and having a relationship in a crazy world.
 He easily grabbed the audiences’ attention and constantly shook its funny bone.
 It is great to have him back doing stand-up comedy.
-Goldstein also appeared in the first Always Be Comedy Online show in April 2020 with a hilarious interview with compere James Gill and then again online with a hysterical routines in September and October 2020.
+Goldstein also appeared in the first Always Be Comedy Online show in April 2020 with a hilarious interview with compere James Gill and then again online with a hysterical routine in September and October 2020.